You may ask “Why bother with black and white travel photography?”

 Connect With Your Subject and Audience

 Communicating with your subject is important to give meaning to your photographs.
-Equally so in colour as it is in black and white photography.
+Equally so in color as it is in black and white photography.
 Photographs without colour tend to convey this more apparently.

 People will often muse that black and white photography conveys so much more emotion.
 The emotion you want to express is of your feeling when you were taking the photo.
 Revealing how you connected with your subject will make your black and white photography more compelling.